 - July 2023: Kansas Attorney General Kris Kobach and ADF attorneys filed their response explaining the important purpose of the law and asking the court to uphold it.

-- October 2023: A district court issued an order allowing Planned Parenthood and other abortion providers to temporarily block enforcement of the Woman’s Right to Know Act.
+- October 2023: A district court issued an order temporarily blocking enforcement of the Woman’s Right to Know Act while the case proceeds.